korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 Next, we'll click on "Code" on the menu, and select "Generate" as the menu option.
 Then we'll select the first option which is constructor, and it asks which field you want to include in the constructor?
-So which ones are we going to have passed to us.
+So which ones are we going to have passed to us?
 In other words, which fields do we want the constructor to set?
 Let's pick 3 we talked about, customer name, email address, and the phone number.